-Search engine optimisation isn’t always much fun for small businesses.
+Search engine optimisation isn’t always much fun for SMEs.
 Aside from having to compete with your closest rivals, you’ve got those industry leaders hogging up page one of results.

 To make matters worse, organic results are getting pushed further down the page, leaving less space for the little guy.
-These are the challenges small business marketers face, but each of these challenges is also an opportunity to get ahead of your competitors.
-Here are ten things every small business should be doing with their SEO strategy.
+These are the challenges SME marketers face, but each of these challenges is also an opportunity to get ahead of your competitors.
+Here are ten things every SME should be doing with their SEO strategy.

 #1: Local SEO